Quick answer

 Coolant warning light

-Overheating or low coolant may trigger a dashboard warning.
+Low coolant or overheating may trigger a dashboard warning message.

-Some cars need fan operation for correct A/C performance at idle.
+Some cars rely on cooling fan airflow for good A/C performance while stopped.

 Fan runs constantly